lrakhman/parkstorm/README.md

 Notice  ``db/fixtures/the_business.sql``.
 The data in this file needs to be added to the postgres database for the application.

+**NOTE: Unforunately, you cannot copy multiple lines from this file at a time -- the terminal doesn't like it.**

 The very first time you do this, complete the following steps:

 1. ``brew install postgis``